 The faster you cool your wort after you complete the boil, the better.
 The cooling system can be an expensive option for some, but waiting for five gallons of boiled water to cool to room temperature can be tedious.
 Not only that but the longer your wort is open to the elements, the more likely it is to pick up some bacteria that you absolutely don’t want.
 The typical coolers are devices that hook up to your garden hose which you immerse in the wort.
 You turn on the hose and the hose water picks up heat from the wort cooling it.
 Every step beyond this gets progressively more expensive.

 I’ve connected two immersion chillers in series, one in the wort and one before it in an ice bath, to speed up the process.
 Doing this while also immersing the pot full of wort in a larger pot filled with ice makes quick work of chilling.
-Experimentation is good, though.
+Experimentation is good, though, when brewing beer.

 Moving your beer from one container to another is far easier with a siphon.
 If you opt not to have one, muscle and some funnels are your other option.
 Ask for help when pouring.
 We don’t want to be responsible for any bad backs.